Prison healthcare in Australia: Medicare exclusion

 Prisoners in Australia have never had access to Medicare, Australia's otherwise universal health care system.
 This is due to Federal Government cost-cutting legislation introduced in 1976, which removed Medicare access from anyone receiving healthcare under an arrangement with a State or the Commonwealth.
 Prisoners do not technically lose their Medicare eligibility, and can access Medicare benefits while on day release or parole.
 However, prison systems have long believed the relevant legislation forbids them for applying for Medicare benefits.
 While the Medicare exclusion in prisons was never intended to be a punitive measure, as a result of the exclusion, many health services cannot be provided as they are considered too expensive to provide without Medicare rebates.
 In some cases, there is also no non-Medicare equivalent of a service available.
 Examples include screening children in custody for fetal alcohol spectrum disorder, and Medicare Item 715, the Indigenous Health Assessment.
 This test was established as a proactive treatment as Indigenous Australians have been identified as having higher rates of many chronic illnesses.
 Coronial Inquests into several deaths in custody have noted the lack of Item 715 in prison, and have called for the trial of Medicare services in prisons.

 Government reports have been calling for the introduction of Medicare in prisons since at least 1985.
 Other calls for the introduction of Medicare into prisons have come from the Australian Medical Association, the Royal Australian College of General Practitioners, the Royal Australian and New Zealand College of Psychiatrists, the Royal Commission into the Protection and Detention of Children in the Northern Territory, the Law Council of Australia, and Queensland Health.
 There is compelling evidence that introducing Medicare into prisons would have a positive return on investment, as prisoners who receive adequate healthcare are less likely to reoffend, and the cost of re-incarceration is significantly more expensive than the cost of providing healthcare.

+Prisons restrict access to Medicare as they believe that by doing so they are complying with the Health Insurance Act 1973, the legislation that governs Medicare billing.
+However, in 2024 it was argued that due to the wording of the legislation and existing precedent from the High Court of Australia, prisoners were legally entitled to Medicare.
+In 2025, legal and health professionals arranged for mental health treatments to be provided to a prisoner via Telehealth, which were then successfully billed to Medicare.
+As of 2026, a Federal Court challenge was being made arguing that Medicare access in prisons is legal.